samuellihn/obsidian-freeview/public/Carter Presidency.md

 > Caused the **Mariel Boatlift** to be poorly viewed by the public, despite <20% of the people on the boats actually being prisoners, many political prisoners

-Negotated the U. S. to return Panama Canal Zone back to Panama, full control of canal was handed to Panama in 1978
+Negotiated the U. S. to return Panama Canal Zone back to Panama, full control of canal was handed to Panama in 1978

 > Many feared that losing control over the Canal Zone would stifle American security over shipping - most controversial foreign policy